 JC-1 Dye—Mitochondrial Membrane Potential Probe

 The membrane-permeant JC-1 dye is widely used in apoptosis studies to monitor mitochondrial health.
 JC-1 dye can be used as an indicator of mitochondrial membrane potential in a variety of cell types, including myocytes and neurons, as well as in intact tissues and isolated mitochondria.
-Life Technologies™ offers the JC-1 dye as a bulk chemical and the MitoProbe™ JC-1 assay optimized for flow cytometry.
+We offer JC-1 dye as a bulk chemical and in the MitoProbe™ JC-1 assay, optimized for flow cytometry.

 A distinctive feature of the early stages of programmed cell death is the disruption of active mitochondria.
 This mitochondrial disruption includes changes in the membrane potential and alterations to the oxidation–reduction potential of the mitochondria.
 Changes in the membrane potential are presumed to be due to the opening of the mitochondrial permeability transition pore (MPTP), allowing passage of ions and small molecules.
 The resulting equilibration of ions leads in turn to the decoupling of the respiratory chain and the release of cytochrome c into the cytosol.